hashonetech/commons/README.md

     		}
 	   }
 	}
-	// Note: you have to register the event bus to retrieve callback
+	// Note: you have to register the eventbus to retrieve callback
 ```

 ### Handling Purchase